-This has a lot of similarities to the Asian concept of owning land and leasing out to farmers to grow crops and living off it.
+This has a lot of similarities to the Asian concept of owning land and leasing it out to farmers to grow crops and live off it.
 It is a very passive form of income.

 At this stage of investing, I wouldn’t compartmentalize the way that I invest to be called dividend investing.
 I prefer to call it active stock investing simply because I invest in stocks and I take an active approach.

-However, the role of dividends plays a big role in my consideration:
+However, the role of dividends plays an important role in my investment consideration:

-- It is the cash flow return that I get for waiting for an undervalued stock value to be realized.
+- Dividends are the cash flow return that I get for waiting for an undervalued stock value to be realized.
 One good example is the cash flooded company Cosco Shipping International in HKSE.
-They have been in that position for quite some time and you don’t know if value is going to be unlocked and when will that happen.
+They have been in that position for quite some time and you don’t know if the value is going to be unlocked and when will that happen.
 Having a good payout and a supportive business allows you to stay in the stock

-- It helps you to inspect if the business is more of a fraud or less of it.
+- Dividend payout helps you to inspect if the business is more of a fraud or less of it.
 This is simply a measure of how much the management takes from the minority shareholders versus what they paid out

-- It enables you to determine the valuation.
+- The dividend yield of a company is a valuation metric.
 When compared against the peers, it allows you to determine the stock’s relative valuation versus its peers

-- It allows you to determine its posture between growth and maturity
+- Dividends allow you to determine its posture between growth and maturity

 Perhaps the main difference is that I use the dividend payout as an indicator, as well as a cash flow remuneration while you are attracted due to its cash flow payout.

-There can be a particular danger if you are enamored with the dividend component.
+There can be a particular danger if you are enamoured with the dividend component.

 If I need $20,000/yr, I could just put it in Asian Pay Television Trust (APTT) and I would only need $200,000 to achieve that.